 Microsoft Windows 10 is the fastest OS ever, takes no more than a few seconds to start or shut down.
-But sometimes after click on the shutdown button, you might notice Windows 10 Takes Forever to Shutdown or Windows 10 shutdown time is longer than before.
-A few numbers of users report, windows 10 slow shutdown after Update, And the time to shutdown had increased from about 10 seconds to around 90 seconds If you also notice your computer has Windows 10 slow shutdown issue don’t worry here we have simple solutions to apply.
+But sometimes after clicking on the shutdown button, you might notice Windows 10 Takes Forever to Shutdown or Windows 10 shutdown time is longer than before.
+A few numbers of users report, windows 10 slow shut down after the 2022 Update, And the time to shut down increased from about 10 seconds to around 90 seconds.
+If you also notice your computer has Windows 10 slow shutdown issue don’t worry here we have simple solutions to apply.

 Windows 10 slow shutdown

 Well, the prime reason for this problem is likely to be corrupted Drivers or Windows system Files which won’t let Windows shut down quickly.
-Again incorrect power configuration, Windows update bug, or virus malware running on the back end prevent windows shutdown quickly. whatever the reason here quick tips to speed up Windows 10 shutdown and start.
+Again incorrect power configuration, Windows update bug, or virus malware running on the back end prevent windows from shutdown quickly. whatever the reason here quick tips to speed up Windows 10 shutdown and start.

 Disconnect all external devices (printer, scanner, external HDD, etc) and try shutdown windows, check if this time windows start or shut down quickly.

 Run third-party system optimizers like CCleaner or malware bytes to optimize system performance and fight against virus or malware infection.
 That helps speed up Windows 10 performance and makes your computer start and shut down faster.

 To check and install the latest windows updates

-- Now hit the check for updates button to allow download and install the latest updates from the Microsoft server
+- Now hit the check for updates button to allow the download and install the latest updates from the Microsoft server

 - Once done restart your PC to apply them

-Windows 10 has its Own set of solutions to its problem.
-Let’s run the build-in windows power troubleshooter and allow windows to resolve power issues such as the “Windows shutting down very slowly” issue itself.
+Windows 10 has its own set of solutions to its problem.
+Let’s run the built-in windows power troubleshooter and allow windows to resolve power issues such as the “Windows shutting down very slowly” issue itself.